-Before you can use Gliffy, sign in with your e-mail address or a Google or Facebook account.
+Before you can use Gliffy, sign in with your email address or a Google, Microsoft, or Facebook account.
 After the free trial period of 14 days, it can only continue to be used for free with limited functionality.
 However, you can upgrade to a premium account with a monthly subscription.

 Gliffy has a large, well-assorted shape library.
-In addition to UML, you can use it to model simple flowcharts or business process modeling and notations (BPMN), among other things.
-At the beginning, an orientation window allows you to define your desired modeling language.
-If you click on UML/ERD, the program shows you the templates of all UML diagram types in the sidebar next to a blank page.
-Above it, you will find the menu bar with tools.
-If you drag a shape onto the worksheet using the mouse, the tools automatically adapt to edit the respective shape.
+In addition to UML, you can use it to model simple flowcharts or business process modelling and notations (BPMN), among other things.
+At the beginning, an orientation window allows you to define your desired modelling language.
 If you select groups, the corresponding tools are highlighted in the menu bar.
 Grid and guidelines allow you to place diagram elements precisely where you want them.

 |✔ Fast operation thanks to HTML5, drag-and-drop, and clear user interface|

 |✔ UML 2 compatible|

 MagicDraw: everything you need for professional UML diagrams